John Paul Sr. (racing driver): Attempted escape

-Disappearance of Colleen Wood
+Disappearance and suspected murder of Colleen Wood

 Shortly following release from prison in 1999, Paul met an office manager named Colleen Wood.
 Wood moved to Fort Lauderdale, Florida from Ohio in the late 1990s.
 She was employed as an office manager at Lighthouse Point Marina.
 She would shortly leave her job, sell her condominium and move in with Paul on his 55-foot schooner to embark on a planned five-year around-the-world boating trip.
 He renamed the vessel The Diamond Girl (she was originally named The Island Girl) in early 2000.

 Wood vanished sometime during the middle of December 2000.
 On December 3, she made a call to her son in Ohio, and informed him that she and Paul would be leaving soon for their trip.
 On December 13, Wood received an invitation to a holiday party from one of her friends.
 Wood, according to the acquaintance, said she was in Key West, Florida, when they spoke, and sounded in good spirits.
 Wood vanished shortly thereafter without a trace, and has not been heard from since.
 In April 2001, Wood's family informed Florida authorities that she was missing.
 Paul was interviewed by investigators in May 2001, but no charges were filed.

 Paul claimed to have had a financial disagreement with Wood in the middle of December 2000.
 He said that after she got off the boat, she came back with two men to get rid of her possessions.
 Paul reportedly departed from the Fort Lauderdale area during the summer of 2001 on his boat and disappeared, likely in violation of his parole.

 Authorities later found out that between December 2000 and February 2001, $38,000 had been taken out of Wood's bank account via ATMs in Fort Lauderdale.
 Surveillance photographs from the ATMs showed that at least two women, neither of them being Colleen, were using her credit cards.
 The two women who used Colleen's credit cards were found and identified by detectives; they said that the same man had led them to various ATMs and handed them Colleen's cards and PIN information.

-The man was identified by the women as John; it is believed John used her computer to access the credit card data.
+The man was identified by the women as Paul; it is believed Paul used her computer to access the credit card data.
 In December 2000, Wood's credit card was used to make two ad purchases from a Florida publication.
 One of the advertisements was for a position as a first mate on a yacht, and the other was a personal ad from a man looking for a woman.
 Investigators discovered that the advertising was acquired in Wood's name.
-Authorities stated at that time that Paul Sr. was not a suspect in Wood's case, but that they would like to question him again regarding her disappearance.
+Authorities stated at that time that Paul was not a suspect in Wood's case, but that they would like to question him again regarding her disappearance.